Skip to main content

 TSPs can help producers address natural resource concerns in diverse areas, including nutrient management, energy use, forestry, grazing, irrigation, organic agriculture and wildlife habitat.
 They also provide conservation planning services, design and implementation activities, and conservation evaluation and monitoring.

-TSPs are certified to provide technical service activities according to NRCS standards and specifications for conservation activities.
+Individual TSPs are certified to provide technical service activities according to NRCS standards and specifications for conservation activities.
 TSPs work on behalf of NRCS, so they maintain the confidentiality of the agricultural producers they help.
 In addition, TSPs can help farmers, ranchers, and forest landowners comply with Federal, state, tribal, and local laws and regulations.

 Business Registrations for Technical Service Providers

 Businesses are defined as private businesses, American Indian tribes, non-profit organizations, and public agencies.
 A business profile and application must be created and maintained by an Official Business Representative (OBR) or the individual authorized by the business to make decisions on its behalf.
-The OBR must apply for and maintain a USDA Verified eAuth account, but the OBR does not need to be a certified TSP.
-In order for the business to apply and become certified, the business must have at least one certified TSP always associated with the business.
+The OBR must apply for and maintain a USDA Verified Login.gov account, but the OBR does not need to be a certified TSP.
+For the business to apply and become certified, the business must have at least one certified TSP always associated with the business.
 The OBR must be able to legally sign the Certification Agreement on behalf of the business.
 Certified businesses must maintain a current certification agreement and are posted on the NRCS Registry Find a TSP look up.

 Note: A business entity cannot register for a USDA eAuth account.
 Only individuals known as the Official Business Representative can register for a Verified eAuth account.